Child Custody And Visitation

 What are the types of custody orders?

-Legal custody can be:
+Legal and physical custody can be:

 - Joint, where both parents share the right and responsibility to make important